skalenetwork/childkey/README.md

 Since Childwallet exists outside Metamask, the Metamask UI will not display the corresponding balance.

-The balance will need to be displayed inside the webpage by using the following sample code
+The balance will need to be displayed inside the webpage UI by using the Web3.js ``` web3.eth.getBalance``` call.

 ## ChildWallet key derivation spec.